-Speaking of its manual page, it is the largest I have thus
+Speaking of its manual page, it is the largest I have seen

-far seen, containing a great deal of information regarding its functions.
-Therefore, it shall be impossible for us to cover all its parts in-depth - indeed, we shall leave out a fair portion of it - and instead we shall be focusing on a small number of things I deem to be important or of interest.
+thus far, containing a great deal of information regarding its functions.
+Therefore, it shall be impossible for us to cover all its parts in-depth - indeed, we shall leave out a fair portion of it - and instead we shall be focussing on a small number of things I deem to be imporant or of interest.